zekicaneksi/Private-Lesson-Tracker/README.md

 # Private-Lesson-Tracker

+## The app's website is finished (except repsonsiveness and styling), and the mobile app's live background notification and backend communication setup are finished.
+But i won't be continuing the project any longer.
+But I'll still keep it here for them kidzz

 An app that ables teacher, students and their guardians to track the private lessons they are taking/giving.

 The "Design" folder in the repo contains the database diagram and wireframe design of the site.